-6. The Territory Identifier is a three digit numeric code that identifies the territory that is issuing the passport.
-In the United Kingdom this will always be allocated as the numeric code from ISO-3166 territory table and will consequently be 826.
-Horses issued with passports of another territory will start with a corresponding three digit numeric from the ISO-3166 territory table.
+5. The Territory Identifier is a three character numeric code that identifies the territory that is issuing the passport.
+In the United Kingdom this will always be allocated as the numeric code from ISO-3166 territory table and will be '826'.

+6. Horses issued with passports by another territory will start with a corresponding three character numeric from the ISO-3166 territory table e.g. '372' for the Republic of Ireland.
 For all historic records of horses where a UELN has not been created, the UELN code for the horse will be that of the Organisation that issued the passport.